gpanw/FourSquare/README.md

 # FourSquare
-trey to make four re sqaure. a game written in Reactjs
+try to make four re sqaure. a game written in Reactjs